MihaiLupoiu/0-hash-miner/README.md

    - Generating random string using math/rand for speed performance.
 Also available the SecureRandomString to generate a cryptography secure random.
 - [x] Calculate sha1.
 - [x] Calculate compare hash with dificulty.
-- [ ] Improve code structure to split responsibilities.
+- [x] Improve code structure to split responsibilities.
 - [ ] Test functions.
-   - Especially the solver for each dificulty.
+   - [x] Especially the solver for each dificulty.
+   - [] Miner to test localy.
 - [ ] Improve loggin using zap.
 - [ ] Improve flags to specify log level.
 - [x] Add contact information in a configuration file.